 The appointment is up to 1 hour in duration.
 If your medical history is very complex or if the medial examination or scan is complicated, you may be asked to return for a second appointment.
 There is no additional fee if this is necessary.
 Please bring a list of your medication with you that can be filed in your records.
 Some patients with a complicated medical history, help us by writing it all down in advance and bringing the details with them.

 You will be met by our nurse at the door.
 She will greet you and complete the COVID-secure questions we ask everyone who enters the clinic.
 The nurse will then invite you to gel your hands and to wear a mask.
-You will be escorted to the consultation room where you will meet your specialist, Miss McGuinness or Dr Gajraj.
+You will be escorted to the consultation room where you will meet your specialist, Dr Gajraj.
 With your permission, the nurse will remain in the room.

 Yes, you can bring one adult with you.
 However, we regret that we cannot welcome children under 18 years into the clinic.